HuguesSib/Chatbot-Intent-detection/README.md

 This set of prompts is too small to train a model on.
 A common dataset for intent classification tasks is CLINC150, especially since the classes in the CSV are also present in this dataset and it was thought to handle 'out-of-scopes' scenarios.

 Some things are still to be considered:
   - CLINC150 contains 150 in-scope intents, but we only consider 8.
 The others need to be classified as out-of-scope.
-  - CLINC150 is in English, therefore a translation on the fly is chosen to be able to prompt in French and any other language.
+  - CLINC150 is in English, therefore a translation on the fly is chosen to be able to prompt in French and any other language.The translation is done with Google Translate free API accessible through the library [*googletrans*](https://pypi.org/project/googletrans/)
   - For evaluation, the class _lost_luggage_ needs to have a low number of False Positive (High Precision).

 # Instructions